olatunde1998/lendsqr-fe-test/README.md

 ![Minion](/public/assets/img/login.png)

 #  How to Contribute

-Clone the repository
+1. Clone the repository
 $ git clone https://github.com/olatunde1998/lendsqr-fe-test.git

-Change directory into the cloned folder and run the setup script
+2. Change directory into the cloned folder and run the setup script
 $ cd lendsqr-fe-test

-### `yarn start`
-Runs the app in the development mode.\
+3. Open your terminal and type this command `yarn start` to run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `yarn test`
+# yarn test

-Launches the test runner in the interactive watch mode.\
+1. Open your terminal and type this command `yarn test` to Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### Deployment
 Netlify was used to deploy the app.
  + [Netlify](https://app.netlify.com/sites/rasheed-olatunde-lendsqr-fe-test/overview)

 ### License
 The MIT License - Copyright (c) 2023 - Present, rasheed-olatunde-lendsqr-fe-test.netlify.app Storage Service.

 ### Author
 Rasheed Olatunde